frameworklabs/Pappe/README.md

 ## Caveats

 The Pappe DSL is more of a proof of concept.
-It has many shortcommings like:
+It has many shortcomings like:

 * No causality checking.
 * Interpreted instead of compiled.